annajellemabutler/rna_design/README.md

 # RNA Sequence Optimization

-This repository contains the code for a project aimed at identifying primary RNA sequences which meet particular criteria required for the testing of a novel enzymatic probe for high-throughput RNA structure determination.
+This repository contains code designed to identify primary RNA sequences which meet particular criteria, namely length, GC content, and predicted secondary structure(s).
+Its intended application is the design of synthetic RNA molecules for the testing of a novel enzymatic probe for high-throughput RNA structure determination.
 The project formed part of a five-week laboratory rotation I completed in Prof. Sid Dey's lab at the University of California, Santa Barbara.

 Specifically, this workflow achieves the following:
 1. Generates random RNA sequences with user-defined length and GC content
-2. Employs UNAFold OR UFold or RNAFold to predict the secondary structures and associated minimum free energy values (ΔG) for each sequence.
+2. Employs RNAFold to predict possible secondary structures and associated minimum free energy values (ΔG) for each sequence.
-3. Returns only the sequences which either have only one predicted secondary structure (and one associated ΔG) or have two or more possible structures with differences in ΔG > 2 kcal/mol.
+3. Filters for structures with only a single stem loop,  only the sequences which either have only one predicted secondary structure (and one associated ΔG) or have two or more possible structures with differences in ΔG > 2 kcal/mol.

 ## Usage
 1. Clone the repository to your machine.